 DSUs are granted annually at the same time as share based compensation is granted to the officers and employee of the Corporation.
 The number of DSUs credited to any director in a calendar year is calculated by dividing the dollar value of the director's annual equity retainer by the volume weighted average price of the Common Shares on the TSX for the five trading days preceding the grant.
 The DSUs vest immediately but are not paid out until a director ceases to be a director of Baytex.
 When a director ceases to serve on the Board for any reason, the director will receive a cash payment, net of applicable withholding taxes, for each DSU credited.
-If the director is a U.S. resident, the amount of the payment will be determined on either the director's termination date or, at the director's election, a date of the director's choosing not later than December 1 of the calendar year following the year in which the director ceased to serve on the Board.
+If the director is a U.S. resident, the amount of the payment will be determined on the director's termination date.
+If the director is a Canadian resident, the payment amount will be determined on either the director's termination date or, at the director's election, a date of the director's choosing not later than December 1 of the calendar year following the year in which the director ceased to serve on the Board.
 The amount of the payment for each DSU will be determined based on the volume weighted average trading price of the Common Shares on the TSX for the five trading days preceding the date determined in accordance with the foregoing.